franciscolopezv/architecture_modernization/01-strategy/vision.md

 - **Paved road platform** - Self-service capabilities, golden paths, remove friction
 - **Pragmatic trade-offs** - Choose patterns based on context, document exceptions in ADRs

-See [principles](../principles/principles) for detailed guidance on applying these in practice.
+See the Principles section for detailed guidance on applying these in practice.

 ---